hodlmybeer/hodl/README.md

 ### Shares and hTokens

 Everytime you join the pool, you got a `hodl` Token + a share, the hodl token is a **non-transferable** ERC20, this is to prevent anyone from creating a secondary market to trade this token, which will eventually make this not a hodl strategy anymore.
-The share you get from deposit will decrease exponentially as time goes by, this is to prevent last minute depositor sharing all the rewards.
+The share you get from deposit will decrease (linear / exponential according to a decrease parameter `n`.) as time goes by, this is to prevent last minute depositor sharing all the rewards.

 the creator of the contract can specify a `feeRecipient` address that accured fee from quitters.
 This can later be set to a governance contract that distribute the reward to all token stakers.